Available on all clusters via various filesystems

 • /home/<YourNetID>

-• /scratch/gpfs/<YourNetID> (or /scratch/network/<YourNetID>, if on Adroit)
+• /scratch/gpfs/<YourNetID> (or /scratch/network/<YourNetID> on Adroit)

-• /projects/<YourAdvisorsLastName>/
+• /projects/<ResearchGroup>/

-• *NOTE* Access to these directories is not granted automatically.
+• Access to these directories is not granted automatically.
 Your advisor must request that you get access to their /projects directory.

 Two additional important points: